vlasky/chrome-finder/README.md

  - if the `chrome` executable *is*     found, but the platform *is not* one of `['win32', 'darwin', 'linux']`, an error `Error('platform not support')` will be thrown.

 ## Use Case

 chrome-finder has been used in:
-- [chrome-runner](https://github.com/gwuhaolin/chrome-runner) run chrome with ease from node.
+- [chrome-runner](https://github.com/gwuhaolin/chrome-runner) Run Chrome with ease from node.